caltechlibrary/irdmtools/feeds-demo/README.md

 I recommend dumping your production RDM instance's Postgres database and loading it locally to isolate the demo from your production deployment.
-Dumping and reloading the Postgres database is realively fast.
+Dumping and reloading the Postgres database is relatively fast.
 This is actually the approach I plan to take when we update our production feeds system.
 Like with our Postgres based repositories I recommend dumping and loading your EPrints database locally to avoid burden on your production system.

-I use a simular set of environment variables for harvesting our remaining EPrints repository.
+I use a similar set of environment variables for harvesting our remaining EPrints repository.

 REPO_ID